james-cole/manifold-lab/content/authors/sophie_martin/_index.md

 - PhD Students
 ---

-Sophie Martin is an MRes/PhD student at University College London, based jointly between the Dementia Research Centre (DRC) and Centre for Medical Imaging Computing (CMIC).
+Sophie Martin is a PhD student at University College London, based jointly between the Dementia Research Centre (DRC) and Centre for Medical Imaging Computing (CMIC).